 - The information is too abstract or unfounded

 6. The article is published

 After receiving a positive feedback from the editors, the article will be published after some days.
 It is often necessary for the writer to ask for confirmation and permission from the institutions featured in the article.

-- The writers should be able to conduct research and interviews on their own.
-For this reason, in the case of writers who do not speak Japanese as their native language, a minimum N3 level of the JLPT is required.
+2. The writers should be able to conduct research and interviews on their own.
+For non-Japanese writers, a minimum N3 level of the JLPT is required.

 Send Us Your Article